burak-ozenc/cs50-final/README.md

 This is yet another Image Processing Application which helps user to convert, resize and add filter images.

+On backend, it uses an open source library called [ImageSharp](https://github.com/SixLabors/ImageSharp) to process images.

+## Requirements
+You need .Net 6 SDK to run this project.

+## Used Techs
+.NET 6

+React

 ## Installation
-You need .Net 6 SDK for this project.

 If you use Intellij Rider or Visual Studio, you can build project with `Build` button from your IDE.